 - At least one LAN cable must be connected.

 At this point, the hardware appliance is running and you can access the Internet from the local network.
-However, all users connected in the Kerio Control network will see the following page every 2 minutes until you activate your Kerio Control.
+However, all users connected to the Kerio Control network will see the "License warning: there is no valid license for the product" page every 2 minutes until you activate your Kerio Control.

 If the new hardware appliance is of the same type as the original one, you can use the same license.
 In all other cases, you need a new license.
 For details, contact your Kerio sales representative.